-Postbiotics supplementation with pills (like Viscera-3) promotes good gut environments and you’ll find that many health benefits linked to a stronger immune system, less bloating, and consistent health benefits similar to fiber (but not as super trusted and on the wrong end of the equation more on that later!).
+Postbiotic supplementation with pills (like Viscera-3) promotes a good gut environment that leads to less bloating, a stronger immune system, and a plethora of health benefits similar to dietary fiber without the gastrointestinal distress that usually accompanies its digestion.

-This flora through a fermentation process hen excretes a postbiotics supplement product which can unleash health benefits such as:
+When beneficial bacteria consume (ferment) fiber, they excrete a postbiotics supplement product that can unleash health benefits such as:

 - Leaky gut repair